miguel-guerrero/dstate/README.md

 # INTRODUCTION

-**dstate** Derived State Machines from sequential code for Verilog HDL
+**dstate** : Derived State Machines from sequential code for Verilog HDL

-This tool generates a verilog FSM based on a behavioral description in verilog of the functionality.
+This tool generates a verilog FSM based on a behavioral / sequential description in verilog of the functionality.
 The input is plain text file with several sections.